bahsim/idgl-dev-system/02-implementation/02-end-to-end-tutorial/03-spec-compilation.md

-# Spec: `useDataFetching` Hook
+# The Architect's Contract: `useDataFetching` Hook

-This document is the formal, compiled `Spec` for the `useDataFetching` hook.
-It is derived from the initial `Brief` and enriched with detailed requirements to ensure a robust and predictable generative outcome.
+This document is the formal, AI-compiled `Spec` for the `useDataFetching` hook.
+It is the **executable contract** that the Architect will use to command the AI.
+It was derived from the Architect's initial `Brief` and has been enriched with the detailed verification criteria required to ensure a robust and predictable outcome.

 ## 1. Objective
 Create a reusable, type-safe, and well-tested React hook named `useDataFetching` that standardizes API data fetching within the application.

 ## 2. Rationale
 **Business Rationale:** To improve developer productivity, reduce bugs, and ensure a consistent user experience by standardizing the logic for handling data fetching, loading states, and errors.

 **Technical Constraints:**